 You may be thinking that the parsley and lemon look decent, but at a fast-food place you may want to think again: Jaime, who worked at a Florida-based fast-food restaurant, advises: “Never eat any garnishes or pickles.
 The place I worked at would wash them and reuse them if you did not eat them.
 They also instructed us to pull uneaten cups of coleslaw off of plates and re-serve them.
 Thankfully this place is long closed.”
 Check out the most popular items at McDonald’s.

 Don’t order the fish sandwich

 While ordering the fish or other seafood may be a healthy option at a regular restaurant, it isn’t in fast-food joints.
 “People don’t pay attention, but the Filet-O-Fish is one of the unhealthiest things on our menu,” says Charity, who works at a location in North Carolina.
 There’s another reason to avoid the fast fruits de mer: “I’ve worked at quick-serve places like Panera and at fast-food spots like McDonalds—do not order anything that is advertised as seafood,” says Michael.
 “There’s no way it’s fresh, and even if you’re aware of that, it has also been sitting around for a while.
 Go with something on the menu that you know people are ordering all the time.”
-Check out the weird effects fast-food has on your brain.
+Also, avoid these items that servers won’t order at their own restaurant.